 The following decoding capabilities are defined:

-- HEVC-HD-Dec: the capability to decode HEVC/ITU-T H.265 Main Profile, Main Tier, Level 3.1 [h265] bitstreams that have general_progressive_source_flag equal to 1, general interlaced_source_flag equal to 0, general_non_packed_constraint_flag equal to 1, and general_frame_only_constraint_flag equal to 1.
+- HEVC-HD-Dec: the capability to decode bitstreams conforming to both, HEVC/ITU-T H.265 Main Profile, Main Tier, Level 3.1 [h265] bitstreams with progressive constraints as defined in clause 4.5.3.

-- HEVC-FullHD-Dec: the capability to decode HEVC/ITU-T H.265 Main 10 Profile, Main Tier, Level 4.1 [h265] bitstreams that have general_progressive_source_flag equal to 1, general interlaced_source_flag equal to 0, general_non_packed_constraint_flag equal to 1, and general_frame_only_constraint_flag equal to 1.
+- HEVC-FullHD-Dec: the capability to decode bitstreams conforming to HEVC/ITU-T H.265 Main 10 Profile, Main Tier, Level 4.1 [h265] bitstreams with progressive constraints as defined in clause 4.5.3.

-- HEVC-UHD-Dec: the capability to decode HEVC/ITU-T H.265 Main 10 Profile, Main Tier, Level 5.1 [h265] bitstreams that have general_progressive_source_flag equal to 1, general interlaced_source_flag equal to 0, general_non_packed_constraint_flag equal to 1, and general_frame_only_constraint_flag equal to 1.
+- HEVC-UHD-Dec: the capability to decode bitstreams conforming to HEVC/ITU-T H.265 Main 10 Profile, Main Tier, Level 5.1 [h265] bitstreams with progressive constraints as defined in clause 4.5.3.

-- HEVC-8K-Dec: the capability to decode HEVC/ITU-T H.265 Main10 Profile, Main Tier, Level 6.1 [h265] bitstreams that have general_progressive_source_flag equal to 1, general interlaced_source_flag equal to 0, general_non_packed_constraint_flag equal to 1, and general_frame_only_constraint_flag equal to 1 with the following further limitations:
+- HEVC-8K-Dec: the capability to decode bitstreams conforming to HEVC/ITU-T H.265 Main10 Profile, Main Tier, Level 6.1 [h265] bitstreams with progressive constraints as defined in clause 4.5.3 and further constraints:

+- the bitstream does not exceed the maximum luma picture size in samples of 33,554,432,

+- the maximum VCL Bit Rate is constrained to be 80 Mbps with CpbVclFactor and CpbNalFactor being fixed to be 1000 and 1100, respectively.

 - MV-HEVC-UHD-Dec: the capability to decode bitstreams with an HEVC/ITU-T H.265 Main 10 Profile base layer (layer_id=0), and a single HEVC/ITU-T H.265 Multiview Main 10 [or Multiview Extended 10] layer (layer_id=1) [h265].
 Each layer shall conform to Main Tier, Level 5.1, while the device should be capable of supporting single layer decoding of HEVC/ITU-T H.265 Main 10 Profile bitstreams at Main Tier, Level 5.2.
-All layers shall have general_progressive_source_flag equal to 1, general interlaced_source_flag equal to 0, general_non_packed_constraint_flag equal to 1, and general_frame_only_constraint_flag equal to 1.

-Editor’s Note: Adding operating point(s) for 8k stereoscopic is FFS.
+All layers shall follow the progressive constraints as defined in clause 4.5.3.

 Editor’s Note: Adding operating point(s) for frame packed stereoscopic video is FFS.

-- the bitstream does not exceed the maximum luma picture size in samples of 33,554,432,

-- the maximum VCL Bit Rate is constrained to be 80 Mbps with CpbVclFactor and CpbNalFactor being fixed to be 1000 and 1100, respectively.

 * * * Next Change * * * *

 5.4 Single-Instance Encoding Capabilities

-Editor’s Note: This is copy and paste from S4-240619, clause 5.2.4.
-More edits are needed.

 The following encoding capabilities are defined:

 - AVC-FullHD-Enc: the capability to encode a video signal to a bitstream that is decodable by a decoder that is AVC-FullHD-Dec capable as defined in clause 5.3 with the following additional constraints: